fimh2021/fimh2021.github.io/_pages/abstract_sub.md

 Authors can download relevant templates and partially completed "Consent-to-Publish form" at the following links: [Latex template](https://nam02.safelinks.protection.outlook.com/?url=ftp%3A%2F%2Fftp.springernature.com%2Fcs-proceeding%2Fllncs%2Fllncs2e.zip&data=02%7C01%7Cluigi.perotti%40ucf.edu%7C65166400d3ed45a267ba08d8174ba597%7Cbb932f15ef3842ba91fcf3c59d5dd1f1%7C0%7C1%7C637284961290990253&sdata=EbgB7IMGpIRtspQt642cF3vs31eUvl6BMLrUUqv9tWs%3D&reserved=0), [Word template](https://nam02.safelinks.protection.outlook.com/?url=ftp%3A%2F%2Fftp.springernature.com%2Fcs-proceeding%2Fllncs%2Fword%2Fsplnproc1703.zip&data=02%7C01%7Cluigi.perotti%40ucf.edu%7C65166400d3ed45a267ba08d8174ba597%7Cbb932f15ef3842ba91fcf3c59d5dd1f1%7C0%7C1%7C637284961291000247&sdata=vMKykRz85b5vr%2BZPfuf6%2FP%2BLiQNpCZAVdFpQDA9HfYY%3D&reserved=0), and partially completed <a href="../../assets/Contract_Book_Contributor_Consent_to_Publish_LNCS_SIP.pdf" download="Contract_Book_Contributor_Consent_to_Publish_LNCS_SIP.pdf">Consent-to-Publish form</a>.
 Springer’s proceedings LaTeX templates are also available directly in [Overleaf](https://www.overleaf.com/latex/templates/springer-lecture-notes-in-computer-science/kzwwpvhwnvfj#.WsdHOy5uZpg).

-**Review process -** Although, there will not be a rebuttal phase, after receiving the reviews of their manuscript, authors are encouraged to incorporate as many suggestions/changes based on the reviewers' comments. **Final** papers can be up to **12 pages long including references**.
+<ins>**Review process -**</ins> Although, there will not be a rebuttal phase, after receiving the reviews of their manuscript, authors are encouraged to incorporate as many suggestions/changes based on the reviewers' comments. **Final** papers can be up to **12 pages long including references**.

-**For accepted papers -** During the final upload phase, the corresponding author of each paper, acting on behalf of all of the authors of that paper, must complete and sign a <a href="../../assets/Contract_Book_Contributor_Consent_to_Publish_LNCS_SIP.pdf" download="Contract_Book_Contributor_Consent_to_Publish_LNCS_SIP.pdf">Consent-to-Publish form</a>.
+<ins>**For accepted papers only-**</ins> During the final upload phase, the corresponding author of each paper, acting on behalf of all of the authors of that paper, must complete and sign a <a href="../../assets/Contract_Book_Contributor_Consent_to_Publish_LNCS_SIP.pdf" download="Contract_Book_Contributor_Consent_to_Publish_LNCS_SIP.pdf">Consent-to-Publish form</a>.
 The corresponding author signing the copyright form should match the corresponding author marked on the paper.
 Springer does not accept digital signatures on the Consent-to-Publish form at present.
 Once the files have been sent to Springer, changes relating to the authorship of the papers cannot be made.

 ## **Additional information**